EstelleGvl/unknownhands/pages/text-analysis.md

         <details class="metric-guide">
           <summary>How the rolling distance metrics differ</summary>
           <dl>
-            <dt>Burrows’ Classic Delta</dt><dd>Mean absolute difference after each feature is divided by its standard deviation across the individual reference samples.
-It is corpus-dependent and needs at least two samples in both A and B.</dd>
+            <dt>Burrows’ Classic Delta</dt><dd>Mean absolute difference after each feature is divided by its standard deviation across the loaded A and B reference profiles.
+One reference in each role is sufficient; adding further samples changes the estimated feature variation.</dd>
             <dt>Eder’s Delta</dt><dd>Modifies Classic Delta by weighting high-frequency features more strongly and suppressing unstable rare features; it was designed with highly inflected languages in mind.</dd>
             <dt>Argamon’s Linear Delta</dt><dd>A Euclidean-style Delta on standardized frequencies.
 Larger standardized departures have more influence than under Classic Delta.</dd>
             <dt>Eder’s Simple</dt><dd>Manhattan distance after square-root transformation.
 It reduces the dominance of very frequent features and does not depend on corpus standard deviations.</dd>